VII. Fraternities and Sororities

 12. Sexual Misconduct/Harassment.
 In accordance with the Illinois Tech policy on sexual misconduct/harassment, including, but not limited to Title IX Sexual Harassment as defined in Article III of this Student Handbook, the Greek Council will not tolerate or condone any form of sexist or sexually abusive behavior on the part of its members, whether physical, mental, or emotional.
 This is to include any actions, which are demeaning to women or men.
 Refer to the various sexual misconduct and harassment policies set forth in this Student Handbook, including, but not limited to, the Code of Conduct and Article III, for more information.
 In addition to any action taken by the Greek Council or an individual organization, Illinois Tech retains the right to take action against any sorority or fraternity or any member(s) thereof that violate its policies on sexual misconduct or sexual harassment.

 13. Social Regulations.
 Illinois Tech expects fraternity and sorority members to accept both personal and group responsibility for meeting recognized standards of good conduct, which follow all local, state and federal guidelines as well as Illinois Tech, national and/or alumni guidelines.
 Executive board leadership (defined as officers currently serving in a role on the chapter’s leadership team) and any new member expected to be initiated during the current academic year from each chapter are required to attend Risk Minimization training at the beginning of each semester, as scheduled by the Office of Residence Life.
-A chapter’s absence from Risk Minimization training or improperly registered social events may result in judicial action by Greek Council, Office of Student Life, or the Office of the Vice Provost for Student Affairs.
+A chapter’s absence from Risk Minimization training or improperly registered social events may result in judicial action by Greek Council, Office of Student Life, or the Office of Student Affairs.